Graduate programs, training grants, and departments use Flight Tracker to keep up with their scholars’ success.

 Tuesday, December 10, 12-1pm CT

-Do you have a pool of scholars at Vanderbilt or Meharry (training grants, degree programs, departments, or others) that you would like to track?
+Do you have a pool of scholars at Vanderbilt or Meharry (training grants, degree programs, departments, etc.) that you would like to track?
+Email Scott Pearson to inquire.

 To get started with Flight Tracker, ask your local REDCap admin to enable the “Flight Tracker for Scholars External Module” on a REDCap project.